-The term gift instrument also and includes an appropriation by a legislature or other public or governmental body for the benefit of an institution.
+The term gift instrument also includes matching funds provided by an employer or some other person and includes an appropriation by a legislature or other public or governmental body for the benefit of an institution.

 Subsection (4).
 Institution.
 The Act applies generally to institutions organized and operated exclusively for charitable purposes.
-By defining institution as a person, the term includes charitable organizations created as nonprofit corporations, trusts, unincorporated associations, governmental subdivisions or agencies, or any form of entity, however organized, that is organized and operated exclusively for charitable purposes.
+By defining institution as a person, Tthe term includes charitable organizations created as nonprofit corporations, trusts, unincorporated associations, governmental subdivisions or agencies, or any form of entity, however organized, that is organized and operated exclusively for charitable purposes.
+As used in this definition, the term "trust" is intended to mean a trustee acting under a charitable trust.
 The term includes a trust organized and operated exclusively for charitable purposes, but only if a charity acts as trustee.
 This approach leaves unchanged the coverage of UMIFA (1972).
-The exclusion of "individual" from the definition of institution is not intended to exclude a corporation sole.
+The exclusion of "individual" from the definition of institution is not intended to exclude a corporation sole regardless of whether a charity or a noncharitable corporation such as a bank acts as trustee.